An axiomatic characterization of Steenrod's cup-$i$ products

-The first axiom alluded to in the introduction, naturality, has been explicitly absorbed into our definition of cup-$i$ construction; whereas the second, minimality, is manifested in the definition of cup-$i$ structure via the use of $W$.
-Let us introduce the other two axioms whose definitions reference $\cochains(\simplex^d; \F)$.
+The first axiom alluded to in the abstract, naturality, has been explicitly included in our definition of (semi-)simplicial \mbox{cup-$i$} construction; whereas the second, minimality, is manifested in the use of $W$ instead of an arbitrary resolution of $\F$ as \(\F[\Sym_2]\)-module.